Hydrodynamics and survivability during post-main-sequence planetary engulfment: Introduction

 In Section~\ref{sec:landscape}, we discuss the physical processes relevant to engulfment, particularly the relative importance of ram pressure and gravitational drag forces.
-In Section~\ref{sec:methods}, we provide a brief summary of the wind tunnel formalism, our method of computing ram pressure and gravitational drag forces, and our semianalytical inspiral integration.
-We discuss our results regarding flow morphology, drag coefficients, and potential observational signatures in Section~\ref{sec:results}.
-Lastly, Section~\ref{sec:conclusion} lists our conclusions.
+In Section~\ref{sec:cewt}, we provide a brief review of the wind tunnel framework, and discuss its applicability and limitations in the context of planetary engulfment.
+We discuss flow morphology and drag coefficients in Section~\ref{sec:morphology}, and apply these results to planetary engulfment in Section~\ref{sec:applications}.
+Section~\ref{sec:conclusion} summarizes our results.